symphoniacloud/dynamodb-entity-store/README.md

   ({ name }: Pick<Sheep, 'name'>) => `NAME#${name}`
 )
 ```
-We only need to create this object **once per type** of entity in our application, and so you might want to define each of them as a global constant.
+We only need to create this object **once per type** of entity in our application, and usually can be stateless, so you might want to define each of them as a global constant.
 Each entity object is responsible for:

 * Defining the name of the entity type
 * Expressing how to convert a DynamoDB record to a well-typed object ("parsing")